vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   is given to each as they all need to work on the same data.
 Even worse, with each mutation, CPUs have to synchronize their caches, further slowing down the program.
-Whereas with the channels based solution, the data is only ever mutated by one CPU, therefor no cache pollution occurs.
+Whereas with the channels based solution, the data is only ever mutated by one CPU, therefore no cache pollution occurs.
 And sending messages via channels is very cheap as, depending on the channel implementation, it most likely uses a lock-free queue, making it probably the only place that CPUs have to synchronize among each other.